Search for anything...

 Features

-• INCLUDED: Includes beaters, chefs whisk, dough hooks, spatula, instruction/recipe book and sturdy snap-on case to store mixer and accessories
+• INCLUDED: This hand-held mixer includes extra-long beaters, chefs whisk, dough hooks, spatula, instruction/recipe book, and sturdy snap-on case to store the cake mixer and accessories.

 Description